 Conclusion

 After reading this article you should be able to fix a bent rim at home.
+Just keep the following in mind:- Fixing a bent alloy rim requires extra care to avoid causing further damage.

 - Sometimes you can fix the bend without first separating the rim and the tire or heating the bend.